 Immediately prior to the Merger, on March 6, 2015, Prior Kura sold 8,280,696 shares of our common stock at a price of \$6.32 per share, for net proceeds of approximately \$48.2 million, net of \$4.1 million in fees.
-The Financing represented a qualified financing conversion event pursuant to the Notes.
-As such, upon the closing of the Financing, an aggregate of \$7.5 million in principal under the Notes and \$115,000 in accrued interest through February 28, 2015 automatically converted into 1,204,870 shares of our common stock.
+The Financing represented a qualified financing conversion event pursuant to our convertible promissory notes.
+As such, upon the closing of the Financing, an aggregate of \$7.5 million in principal under our convertible promissory notes and \$115,000 in accrued interest through February 28, 2015 automatically converted into 1,204,870 shares of our common stock.
 In addition, we incurred approximately \$568,000 in costs related to the Merger which were accounted for as financing costs in additional paid-in capital.